noawe-boi/NoahsObsidianSync/Physics/Year 11/Notes/Physics 7.2 Defining Magnetic Field Strength.md

 ## Wires and magnetic fields
 A current carrying wire will produce a revolving magnetic field perpendicular to the wire

 The direction of the magnet field can be found using your right hand.
-This method is caleld Amperer's RIght hand rule.
+This method is called Ampere's Right hand rule.

 ![[Direction of magnettic field excalidraw]]
 ## Magnetic Field Diagram Symbols